-Under PPML without bilateral fixed effects, the bilateral immigrant stock has a statistically significant and positive coefficient for both exports and FDI as the literature suggests (Columns 1 and 2).
-With our preferred panel Poisson estimator, which relies only on variation over time and also eliminates bilateral tie specific time-invariant differences, we find a positive significant coefficient for bilateral immigrant stocks only for exports (Column 3), but not FDI (Column 4).
-These results suggest that the positive association between immigrant stocks and FDI that is typically found in conventionally estimated gravity models (similar to Columns 1 and 2) may be severely upward-biased.12
+With our preferred panel Poisson estimator, which relies only on variation over time, we find a positive significant coefficient for bilateral immigrant stocks only for exports (Column 7), but not FDI (Column 8).
+These results suggest that the positive association between immigrant stocks and FDI that is typically found in conventionally estimated gravity models (similar to Columns 1 and 2) may be severely upward-biased.